RaydanOMGr/Podium/README.md

 Originally, it was just a warning.
 As of Sodium 0.6.13, it crashes the game.

+JellySquid, the author of Sodium, has stated that the check for PojavLauncher will remain in the mod.

 ## So why does *this* mod exist?
 Good question.